Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Experimental Results

-\textbf{Settings.} \ The experiments were conducted on seven widely used benchmark datasets for node classification.
-Due to the space limitation, we give the statistics of the datasets in Table~\ref{table:dataset_statistics}, Appendix~ \ref{sec:datasets}.
-We evaluated the performance of \textit{topology update} (\textit{TU}) and \textit{training node augmentation} (\textit{TNA}) on three well-known GNN models, i.e., GCN~\cite{kipf2017semi}, GAT~\cite{velickovic2018graph} and SGC~\cite{felix2019simplifying}.
-We configured all the three models to have two layers because GNN models usually perform the best with two layers due to over-smoothing~\cite{oono2019graph} and increasing the layers also increases the computation cost exponentially due to neighbor propagation.
-All weights for the models were initialized according to \citet{pmlr-glorot10a} and all biases were initialized as zeros.
-The models were trained using the Adam~\citep{kingma2014adam} optimizer and the learning rate was set to 0.01.
-For both TU and TNA, we utilized a grid search to tune their parameters (i.e., the thresholds $\tau_d$, $\tau_a$ and $\tau_c$) \textit{on the validation set}.
-The detailed settings of other hyper-parameters can be found in Appendix~\ref{sec:imp_details}.
+Seven popular GNN benchmark datasets were used in the experiments and we list the satistics and \textit{noise ratio} $\alpha$ of them in Table~\ref{table:dataset_statistics}.
+Among them, \cora, \citeseer and \pubmed are 3 well known citation networks and we used the version provided by \cite{yang2016revisiting}. \amcomp and \amphoto are derived from the Amazon co-purchase graph in \citep{mcauley2015image}. \magcs and \magph are obtained from the Microsoft Academic Graph for the KDD Cup 2016 challenge\footnote{https://www.kdd.org/kdd-cup/view/kdd-cup-2016}.
+For these 4 datasets, we used the version pre-processed by \cite{shchur2019pitfalls}.
+We evaluated our methods on 3 popular GNN models, i.e., GCN~\citep{kipf2017semi}, GAT~\citep{velickovic2018graph} and SGC~\citep{felix2019simplifying}.
+All the three models are configured to have two layers because GNN models usually perform the best with two layers~\citep{oono2020graph}.
+Weights in the models were initialized according to~\citep{pmlr-glorot10a} and the biases were initialized as zeros.
+The models were trained using the Adam optimizer~\citep{kingma2014adam} and the learning rate was set to 0.01.
+For both TU and TNA, we utilized a grid search to tune their parameters (i.e., the thresholds $\tau_d$, $\tau_a$ and $\tau_c$) according to classification accuracy on \textit{the validation set}.

-We followed the evaluation protocol proposed by \citet{shchur2018pitfalls} and recorded the average classification accuracy and standard deviation of 10 different dataset splits.
+We followed the evaluation protocol proposed by~\citep{shchur2019pitfalls} and recorded the average classification accuracy and standard deviation of 10 different dataset splits.
 For each split, 20 and 30 nodes from each class were randomly sampled as the training set and validation set, respectively, and the other nodes were used as the test set.
 Under each split, we ran 10 random initializations of the model parameters and used the average accuracy of the 10 initializations as the performance of this split.
-The motivation of this evaluation protocol was to exclude the influence of the randomness in data split on performance, which was found to be significant.
+This evaluation protocol excludes the influence of data split on the performance, which was found to be significant.
+All the models and algorithms in the experiments are implemented on PyTorch~\cite{pytorch} and PyTorch-Geometric~\cite{pytorch-geometric}.\footnote{Code is available at \url{https://github.com/yang-han/Self-Enhanced_GNN} .} More implementation details can be found in Section D of the supplementary material.